EdwinKuttappi/farmersflask/README.md

 ## APCSP [RECS Project](https://github.com/raunak2007/RECS-repo) Backend
-The backend consiests of four sepreate databases and apis for each sepreate frontend project created by each group member.
+The backend consists of four databases and APIs for each separate frontend project created by each group member.

 ### Destinations around the world - Colin's feature

-Supports get, post, delete, and put(only for likes, which is represented by imageURL)
+Supports get, post, delete, and put(only for likes, which is represented by image URL)

 - "title": 2 to 30 character string meant to represent a destination around the world, submitted by users on the frontend
 - "text": 2 to 800 character review of said destination, also submitted by users on the frontend